Engine Horsepower Calculator guide

 The formula in plain language

 In plain language: The calculator uses horsepower = torque in lb-ft x RPM / 5252.1131, then applies optional drivetrain loss to estimate wheel horsepower.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer